taltaf/tci-flogo/samples/app-dev/VSCode-UnitTesting/UnitTesting/readme.md

-1. Download the UnitTestingSample.flogo and UnitTestingSample.flogotest file.'
+1. Download the UnitTesting.flogo and UnitTesting.flogotest file.

 2. Put these files in VSCode workspace